Web site design: Nextflow Summit

 To tackle this efficiently, I set up a streamlined process with two colleagues—one focused on event planning and content creation, and the other on front-end development.
 This close collaboration allowed us to seamlessly integrate the old components with a new visual identity, ensuring a polished, cohesive brand and a fully functional website.

-Despite the constraints, we delivered a high-quality, on-time solution, proving that collaboration and speed can thrive even within limitations
+Despite the constraints, I delivered a high-quality, on-time solution, proving that collaboration and speed can thrive even within limitations.

 Process